| Abstract: | This document defines a protocol for managing access remote rosters. |

 </iq>

-Server MUST inform component with remote-roster IQ of type="rejected" and MUST disallow any changes of user's roster.
+Alternatively, user can reject the request.
+In this case, server MUST inform component with remote-roster IQ of type="rejected" and MUST disallow any changes of user's roster done by this component.

 <iq from='juliet@example.com' to='icq.example.com' type='set' id='roster_4'>